pruthvi-innamuri/beatclassifier/README.md

 # Hip-hop Instrumental Classifier

+### Purpose
-### Purpose: To better understand the music I produce, the music I listen to, and their relationship to one another.
+1. To better understand the music I produce, the music I listen to, and their relationship to one another.
+2. Build a functioning A.N.N. classifier that categorizes my self-produced instrumentals into related/relevant artist.